-You can manage your account 24 hours a day through www.onecard.unc.edu or the CBORD Get App.
+You can manage your account 24 hours a day through www.onecard.unc.edu or the CBORD GET app.

-The One Card portal allows you to check balances, add funds to your Carolina Convenience Account or Flex, purchase a meal plan, review account history, or suspend your lost or stolen card.
+The One Card portal allows you to check balances, add funds to your Carolina Convenience or Flex accounts, purchase a meal plan, review account history, or suspend your lost or stolen card.